aws/aws-cdk-go/awscdkappconfigalpha/README.md

 })
 ```

 The `deployTo` parameter is used to specify which environments to deploy the configuration to.
-If this parameter is not specified, there will only be a deployment if there is one environment associated to the AWS AppConfig application.
+If this parameter is not specified, there will not be a deployment.

 A hosted configuration with `deployTo`: